allysonlister/swo/README.md

 --------------------------------
 # The Software Ontology
 The Software Ontology (SWO) is a resource for describing software tools, their types, tasks, versions, provenance and associated data.
-The latest version is 1.6, released October 2016.
+The latest version is 1.6, released 1 February 2017.

 # Files